ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

       - PCIE PMU: destination filter = dst_loc_gmem

         This PMU only counts traffic from PCIE device.

+      - NVLink-C2C PMU:

+        Use the outgoing events to count read/write traffic from all sources to GMEM.

     * Socket A PCIE BAR: